 Are you ready to cook Japanese cuisines?!
-If you are, then that’s great, but what are the essential Japanese kitchen tools you will need?
+If you are, then that’s great, but what are the must have Japanese kitchen tools you will need?
 Well, here is a list of 9 types of Japanese cooking kitchenware and cookware that we suggest and which you can easily find in many Asian grocery stores or on the internet.

 1. Japanese knives